jackweatherford/spotify-friend-activity/README.md

 4. Run `npm run build`

-### 3. Chrome Setup
+### 3. Firefox Setup

-1. Open Chrome and navigate to [chrome://extensions/](chrome://extensions/)

-2. If you already installed Spotify Friend Activity from the Chrome Web Store, you must temporarily disable it by clicking on the toggle at the bottom right of the Spotify Friend Activity card in [chrome://extensions/](chrome://extensions/)
+1. If you already installed Spotify Friend Activity from the Firefox Add-ons Page, you must temporarily disable it by clicking on the toggle to the right of the Spotify Friend Activity card in [about:addons](about:addons)

-3. Enable `Developer Mode`.
-(Top right toggle)
+2. Open Firefox and navigate to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox)

-4. Click on `Load unpacked`.
-(Top left button)
+3. Click on `Load Temporary Add-on...`.
+(Top right button)

-5. Select the `dist` folder that `npm run build` generated.
+4. Select the `manifest.json` file within the `dist` folder that `npm run build` generated.

-6. Navigate to [https://open.spotify.com/](https://open.spotify.com/) to verify that the extension is working.
+5. Navigate to [https://open.spotify.com/](https://open.spotify.com/) to verify that the extension is working.

-7. To test any changes you've made to your code: re-run `npm run build`, wait for it to finish building, then click the refresh icon at the bottom of the Spotify Friend Activity card in [chrome://extensions/](chrome://extensions/)
+6. To test any changes you've made to your code: re-run `npm run build`, wait for it to finish building, then click the `Reload` button at the bottom right of the Spotify Friend Activity card in [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox)

 ## Credits